ethz-asl/heron_vision/README.md

 ## Download the models
 Please get the models from Slack and put them in the `heron_ws/src/heron_vision/models` folder.

+If you are missing one of the three models (potholes, cracks, and lanes), just copy one of the others over and create the missing one.

 ## How to run the docker
 ```
 cd heron_vision/docker